VolcanicArts/vrcosc.com/docs/faq.md

 4. Deleting `%appdata%/VRCOSC` and re-running the setup exe
 5. Deleting `%localappdata%/VRCOSC` and re-running the setup exe
 6. Re-download the setup exe with Chrome
-7. Run CMD as admin.
-Navigate to the setup exe.
-Run the file
+7. Running CMD as admin, navigating to the setup exe, and running the setup exe

 ## ChatBox Issues {#chatbox-issues}